knyazer/satelliteSimulator/README.md

 # satelliteSimulator
-PyQt5 satellite simulator in atmosphere
+PyQt5 satellite simulator with air resistance (but infinite atmosphere size)

 ![Example application image](docs/image01.png?raw=true "Example picture of application")

 ## Installation
-Install Python3.6 or newer to your system
+Install Python3.6 or newer and PyQt5, which can be installed using pip3

-Install PyQt5 with that command

 ```pip3 install -r requirements.txt```